MFaisalHyder/REST_API/README.md

 	4) Spring Boot for Rapid Development.

-	5) Angular JS for front end panel and making http calls to server.
+	5) Angular JS for data binding for Web App and making http calls to server.

 Author :